dallascard/lrb/README.md

 This implementation currently only supports binary classification (not multi-class), and `X` must be passed as a scipy.sparse matrix (not dense).
 Also, only L1 regularization is implemented (not L2).

 Note that at the moment, the intercept is being regularized (as is the case in liblinear and scikit-learn).
-It is also being restricted by the bounds in the same way as the coefficients.
-I may change one or both of these in the future...
+I may change this in the future...

 ### To do